cannycookie/Mage2UnusedImageRemover/README.md

 Usage
 -----

-Run in check only mode
+Run in check only mode which will report the number and size in Mb of unused images
 ```
 bin/magento ekouk:cleanimages
 ```